 Several times a week.
 We don’t say “daily” as our materials are distributed as information warrants.
 All members will automatically receive Benefits Byte, the Council’s email news updates and invitations and registration information for our Webinar programming.
 Members can also sign up for additional emails addressing such matters as global benefits, actuarial issues and legal topics.

 We are an approved sponsor of continuing education programming with a number of benefits, legal and actuarial organizations.
-Verification of participation in Council programs can be requested by emailing Deanna Johnson, director, membership.
+Verification of participation in Council programs can be requested by emailing Deanna Johnson, vice president, membership.
 Please allow two business days after participating in a program before making your request so that staff has time to reconcile registrations.

 Council members’ only webinars are free to attend.
 All sessions are recorded and links to the programs are available upon request.